-The threshold value for the indicator on oil spills affecting the marine environment is defined as the annual average volume of oil introduced to each sub-basin during the selected reference period (Good environmental status table 1).
-The reference period selected for the modern baseline of the indicator is 2008-2013, during which the estimated volume from spills have been at a historically low level (Good environmental status figure 1).
+The threshold values for the indicator are defined as the annual average volume of oil introduced to each sub-basin during the selected reference period (Thresholds table 1).
+The reference period selected for the modern baseline in this indicator is 2008-2013, during which the estimated volume from spills have been at a historically low level (Thresholds figure 1).

-Good environmental status table 1.
-Environmental target expressed as volume of oil per sub-basin.
+Thresholds table 1.
+Threshold values expressed as volume of oil per sub-basin.

 Sub-basin Annual average of total spills during reference period 2008-2013 [m3]

-Bothnian bay 0,1135
+Bothnian Bay 0,1135

-Quark 0,0007
+The Quark 0,0007

-Bothnian sea 0,1863
+Bothnian Sea 0,1863

-Åland sea 0,1363
+Åland Sea 0,1363

 Gulf of Finland 5,2447

 Northern Baltic Proper 14,3056

 Gulf of Riga 0,0124

 Western Gotland Basin 0,2304

-Eastern Gotland basin 1,8503
+Eastern Gotland Basin 1,8503

-Gdansk Bay 0,1038
+Gdansk Basin 0,1038

 Bornholm Basin 2,8667

-Arkona 7,6978
+Arkona Basin 7,6978

 Bay of Mecklenburg 0,4070

 Kiel Bay 0,1575

 The Sound 0,1121

 Great Belt 0,4215

 Kattegat 0,4212

-Good environmental status figure 1.
-The estimated volume of oil from detected oil spill and the number of observations and flight hours between 1989 and 2015.
-The red square identified the reference period used to determine the threshold value.
+Thresholds figure 1.
+The estimated volume of oil from detected oil spills and the number of observations and flight hours between 1989 and 2016.
+The red square identifies the reference period used to determine the threshold value.

-It is important to note, that the HELCOM Contracting Parties have committed to the goal of 'No illegal oil spills detected through annual aerial surveillance activities' in the Baltic Sea Action Plan (BSAP) in line with the 1992 Helsinki Convention, and that this goal is aligned with the requirements of MARPOL Annex I. This goal is still to be strived for, and is not to be considered as substituted by the environmental target of this indicator.
-The environmental target of this core indicator has been derived for the purpose of evaluating the status of the marine environment, and exceeding the target is considered as having a harmful effect on the environment.
+It is important to note, that the HELCOM Contracting Parties have committed to the goal of 'No illegal oil spills detected through annual aerial surveillance activities' in the Baltic Sea Action Plan (BSAP), in line with the 1992 Helsinki Convention, and that this goal is aligned with the requirements of MARPOL Annex I. This goal is still to be strived for, and is not substituted by the threshold values used to evaluate this indicator.
+The threshold values of this core indicator has been derived for the purpose of evaluating the status of the marine environment, and exceeding the target is considered as having a harmful effect on the environment.
 However, reaching the level of zero spills must still be strived for in the long-term.